memowe/perlisp/README.md

 This is a simple statically scoped Lisp interpreter, written in Perl.
-During the lecture "Structure and Interpretation of Programming Languages", held by Achim Clausing (WWU Münster, Germany), I needed to try out diffent things, so I wrote this.
+During the lecture "Structure and Interpretation of Programming Languages", held by Achim Clausing (WWU Münster, Germany), I needed to try out different things, so I wrote this.

 **DISCLAIMER** This is **not** production ready.
 I use it to play around and I think there are many bugs lurking around.
 You have been warned! :-)